The Chain of Custody in Direct Cremation

 With Apyre, bereaved family members needn’t travel to an office to sign papers; we can do all the paperwork electronically.
 You’ll never have to endure a sales pitch pressuring you to buy services and accessories you don’t need, or that your loved one wouldn’t have wanted.
 We can usually deliver cremated remains to you in a receptacle of your choice within three days of collecting your loved one’s body.

-Apyre currently provides direct cremation services in Pennsylvania, New Jersey, Indiana and Florida.
+Apyre currently provides direct cremation services in Pennsylvania, New Jersey, Indiana, West Virginia and Florida.
 If your loved one lived in and passed away in one of these states, and you are unable to travel to arrange for the disposition of their remains, call Apyre.
 We can take care of all the details while reassuring you and handling everything with professionalism and respect, according to all applicable laws and regulations.

 Knowing the steps involved in direct cremation can help families choose a provider that will handle their loved one with dignity and care throughout the entire process.